Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Twisted Fate

 \begin{quote} \textit{No matter the size, shape, make, or model, none can resist the charms of Tobias Felix.
 I have conned hundreds—nay, thousands—of dew-eyed tourists across the whole of this vast and gullible land.} (Twisted Fate) \end{quote}

-We investigate whether this implied revelation has captured the players' attention in Figure \ref{fig_google_interest_time_graves_twisted_fate}, illustrating the Google search interest for the queries \textit{\open Twisted Fate gay"} and \textit{\open LoL Twisted Fate."} Throughout $2022$, we observe approximately no interest in the former query, with a small spike occurring during the week of the coming-out event, amounting to less than half of the spike associated with Graves.
-In contrast, the search interest for the latter query remains relatively steady over the year and is always lower than that for Graves, suggesting the greater popularity of Graves among players.\footnote{\ This is also suggested by Graves's \textit{pick rates} (see Section \ref{subsec_data}) being approximately 3 to 4 times higher than those of Twisted Fate, as displayed in Figure \ref{fig_graves_twisted_fate_pick_rates}.} These results underscore the relatively low attention directed towards Twisted Fate from players, who were primarily focused on Graves and the explicit establishment of his sexual orientation.
+We investigate whether this implied revelation has captured the players' attention in Figure \ref{fig_google_interest_time_graves_twisted_fate}, illustrating the Google search interest for the queries \textit{\open Graves gay"} and \textit{\open Twisted Fate gay."} Throughout $2022$, we observe approximately no interest in the latter query, with a small spike occurring during the week of the coming-out event, amounting to less than half of the spike associated with Graves.
+Furthermore, the search interest for Twisted Fate is always lower than that for Graves, suggesting the greater popularity of Graves among players.\footnote{\ This is also suggested by Graves's pick rates being approximately 3 to 4 times higher than those of Twisted Fate, as displayed in Figure \ref{fig_graves_twisted_fate_pick_rates}.} These results underscore the relatively low attention directed towards Twisted Fate from players, who were primarily focused on Graves and the explicit establishment of his sexual orientation.
 As a result, we concentrate our analysis on Graves and his disclosure for a more credible identification of the effects of coming out.